The team has expanded dramatically in the past year

 - No. of lawyers sitting as arbitrator:

-The arbitration practice of the legacy firms focused on construction and insurance matters to a large extent, but the merged practice significantly widened its scope in 2009 with some high-profile lateral hires.
-One of those hires, Sabine Konrad – an investment arbitration specialist and one of Germany’s appointees to the ICSID panel of arbitrators – has recently left the firm for McDermott Will & Emery.
-But the other 2009 recruits – Louis Degos in Paris, a former Eversheds partner better known for his commercial arbitration work; and Raja Bose in Singapore, who came on board after 10 years at Watson Farley & Williams to become head of the Asia practice – remain.
+The arbitration practice of the legacy firms focused on construction and insurance matters to a large extent, but the merged practice significantly widened its scope in 2009 with some high-profile lateral hires: Louis Degos in Paris, a former Eversheds partner better known for his commercial arbitration work; and Raja Bose in Singapore, who came on board after 10 years at Watson Farley & Williams to become head of the Asia practice.
+Investment arbitration specialist Sabine Konrad – one of Germany’s appointees to the ICSID panel of arbitrators – was also hired as part of this wave and spent three years at the firm, but is now with McDermott Will & Emery.

 There followed the recruitment of Johann von Pachelbel in Frankfurt from Mannheimer Swartling, a specialist in Scandinavian disputes, in 2011.
-The Middletons merger also gave K&L Gates three additional dispute resolution lawyers in Melbourne.
+The Middletons merger also gave K&L Gates additional dispute resolution lawyers in Melbourne, Sydney and Perth – and set the scene for several more new faces in 2013.

 The firm is proud of the relative youth of the arbitration group – many of its leading members are 45 or under.
-Despite that, several members of the group are established arbitrators: namely, Raja Bose, Louis Degos, Mike Gordon, Maciej Jamka, Peter Kalis, Ian Meredith and Rafal Morek.
+Despite that, several members of the group are established arbitrators: Raja Bose, Louis Degos, new addition Ania Farren, Chicago partner Stephen O’Neil and of counsel Rafal Morek in Warsaw.

 Who uses it?

-Poland, Germany and the Netherlands have been government clients on investment treaty-related matters.
-It has also advised ICSID claimants including German airport operator Fraport.
+Poland, Germany and the Netherlands have been government clients on investment treaty matters, while Spain and France have lately turned to it for arbitration-related court work concerning liability for a massive oil spill.
+The firm has also advised ICSID claimants, including German airport operator Fraport, against the Philippines.

-In the commercial sphere, multinationals to have used the firm include Alcoa, Duke Energy, Fujifilm America, Goldman Sachs, Honeywell International and World Wrestling Entertainment.
+In the commercial sphere, multinationals that have used the firm include Alcoa, Deere & Company, DuPont, Duke Energy, Fujifilm America, Goldman Sachs, Honeywell International, TeliaSonera, Siemens and World Wrestling Entertainment.

 Other past clients include Murphy Oil, in an insurance coverage dispute arising out of damage by Hurricane Katrina; and the West Indies Cricket Board, in a fast-track LCIA arbitration with Digicel relating to the Twenty20 cricket tournament.